ahmad-360/e-py/README.md

 # e-py

-Welcome the another python3 app , now thisi is an python emailer app
+Welcome the another python3 app , now thisi is an python emailer app , you can send emails just from the App.

 Note : you have to allow "Less secure app access" from manage your google account > security
+Note: I'm responsable for your usage because the app saves your email, and pass for reuse it another time whitout typing it. the file is .txt so be careful .

 # Linux users